airspeed-velocity/asv/docs/source/writing_benchmarks.rst

 If ``setup`` raises a ``NotImplementedError``, the test is skipped for the parameter values in question.

-The parameter values can be strings, integers, or floats.
+The parameter values can be any Python objects.
+However, it is often best to use only strings or numbers, because these have simple unambiguous text representations.

 When you have multiple parameters, the test is run for all of their combinations::